inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 information.
   - This is **_not_** intended to follow the [SemVer](https://semver.org/)
   convention common elsewhere.
-  - Currently we just use a simple `0.x` format until we think a vocabulary is ready to be considered somewhat 'finished', at which point we would promote the version to `1.0`, and continue to evolve from there.
+  - Currently, we just use a simple `0.x` format until we think a vocabulary is ready to be considered somewhat 'finished', at which point we would promote the version to `1.0`, and continue to evolve from there.